SeedTactics/fms-insight/docs/client-flexibility-analysis.md

 The Part Production heatmap shows the distribution of completed parts over the month.
 On the x-axis are the days of the month and on the y-axis are the part types.
 For each part and each day, FMS Insight counts how many parts were produced that day.
-For each grid cell in the chart, the completed count is drawn as a color with darker colors higher counts and lighter colors lower counts.
+For each grid cell in the chart, the entry is drawn as a color with darker colors higher machine hours and lighter colors lower machine hours.
 A grid cell can be moused over to obtain extra information in a tooltip.

 The part production OEE heatmap is mainly useful to visualize the part mix as it